NashTech-Labs/Get-Volume-Attachment-using-k8s-python-client/README.md

 python3 get_va.py
 ```

-You will get the list of Volune Attachments inside your cluster.
+You will get the list of Volume Attachments inside your cluster.